4. Qualifications and Equivalencies

 4.4 Prior Learning Assessment (PLA)

-Seneca College recognizes that in many instances the learning outcomes defined for an individual semester subject can be achieved by a number of alternative means.
+Seneca College recognizes that in many instances the learning outcomes defined for an individual semester course can be achieved by a number of alternative means.
 These include relevant work/life experience.
-A student may apply for Prior Learning Assessment (PLA) at Seneca College, where mastery of the learning outcomes of a Seneca subject can be clearly demonstrated through the assessment of a portfolio and/or by means of a challenge process.
-A subject matter expert will select, administer and evaluate the prior learning assessment to determine whether the outcomes of the desired subject have been met.
+A student may apply for Prior Learning Assessment (PLA) at Seneca College, where mastery of the learning outcomes of a Seneca course can be clearly demonstrated through the assessment of a portfolio and/or by means of a challenge process.
+A subject matter expert will select, administer and evaluate the prior learning assessment to determine whether the outcomes of the desired course have been met.
 The PLA Facilitator will provide information on the procedure for PLA.
-A fee will be charged for each subject where assessment is requested.
+A fee will be charged for each course where assessment is requested.
 PLA credits earned will be communicated to the student by means of a Seneca College transcript.